-Immune checkpoint inhibitors (ICP), such as cytotoxic T-lymphocyte associated protein 4 (CTLA-4) and programmed cell death protein 1 (PD-1) inhibitors, may induce de novo diabetes, although this occurs at a low frequency (<1%)(65).
+Immune checkpoint inhibitors (ICP), such as cytotoxic T-lymphocyte associated protein 4 (CTLA-4) and programmed cell death protein 1 (PD-1) inhibitors, may induce de novo diabetes, although this occurs at a low frequency (<1%)(59).
 PD-1 inhibitors (e.g. pembrolizumab/ nivolumab), PD-L1 inhibitors (e.g. durvalumab) and combination CTLA-4/PD-1 therapy have been found to precipitate diabetes more commonly than CTLA-4 inhibitors alone e.g. ipilumumab.
-ICP-induced insulin deficiency may present both as new-onset insulin-dependent diabetes or worsening pre-existing type 2 diabetes, however the underlying mechanism is considered similar to that of type 1 diabetes (66).
+ICP-induced insulin deficiency may present both as new-onset insulin-dependent diabetes or worsening pre-existing type 2 diabetes, however the underlying mechanism is considered similar to that of type 1 diabetes (60).

-Random plasma glucose should be checked with each treatment cycle and if hyperglycaemia symptoms develop, and unlike chemotherapy induced hyperglycaemia, should be checked throughout the duration of ICP treatment, due to the risk of sporadic development of hyperglycaemia.
-Most immune related adverse events occur within the first 3 months after initiation of ICP, although have been documented to occur as long as 1 year after discontinuation of therapy (65).
-It has been demonstrated that up to 75% of people who develop ICP-induced hyperglycaemia/diabetes present with diabetic ketoacidosis (DKA) (87, 88), and tend to present acutely with a severe increase in blood glucose (89).
-Up to a third of individuals receiving ICP may receive high dose steroids for non-endocrine immune related adverse events (IRAEs), and they are also at risk of steroid induced hyperglycaemia.
-Compared to 'standard' type 1 diabetes mellitus, ICP-induced diabetes tends to have a faster onset, fulminant course and high degree of antibody negativity (89).
+Venous plasma glucose should be checked with each treatment cycle and if hyperglycaemia symptoms develop, and unlike chemotherapy induced hyperglycaemia, should be checked throughout the duration of ICP treatment, due to the risk of sporadic development of hyperglycaemia.
+Most immune related adverse events occur within the first 3 months after initiation of ICP, although have been documented to occur as long as 1 year after discontinuation of therapy (59).
+Most patients have been demonstrated to present acutely with a precipitous increase in blood glucose (82).
+Two studies have demonstrated that 75% of patients present with diabetic ketoacidosis (DKA) (83, 84).
 Prioritise this management pathway over section 5B in those patients on dual ICP and chemotherapy regimens.

 - Prior to initiating ICP treatment patients should be educated about the rare but potentially serious risk of diabetes mellitus.
-The signs and symptoms of hyperglycaemia should be explained to people in detail (section 4d) and advise them to seek medical attention immediately, to avoid potential life threatening emergencies (89). - Random plasma glucose should be checked with each treatment cycle +/- if symptoms of hyperglycaemia develop.

-- If plasma glucose is ≥ 20mmol/L or there are suggestive symptoms, rule out DKA/HHS (see section 4d) (77, 80).
-Whilst most cases of DKA occur with hyperglycaemia, about 1 in 20 cases occur with glucose concentrations less than 13 mmol/L. If individuals have other symptoms (e.g. acetone on the breath, deep (Kussmaul) breathing) then consider DKA, irrespective of the plasma glucose. - Pancreatic antibodies (eg. GAD65, Zn transporter 8 or anti-islet cell) should be measured (90). - The mainstay of treatment for most ICP related toxicities is high dose GC therapy.
+The signs and symptoms of hyperglycaemia should be explained to people in detail (section 4d) and advise them to seek medical attention immediately, to avoid potential life threatening emergencies (82). - Venous plasma glucose should be checked with each treatment cycle +/- if symptoms of hyperglycaemia develop. - If plasma glucose is ≥ 20mmol/L or there are suggestive symptoms, rule out DKA/HHS (see section 4d) (71, 74).
+Whilst most cases of DKA occur with hyperglycaemia, about 1 in 20 cases occur with glucose concentrations less than 13 mmol/L. If individuals have other symptoms (e.g. acetone on the breath, deep (Kussmaul) breathing) then consider DKA, irrespective of the plasma glucose. - Pancreatic antibodies (eg. GAD65, Zn transporter 8 or anti-islet cell) should be measured (85). - The mainstay of treatment for most ICP related toxicities is high dose GC therapy.
 High dose GCs, however, have not been demonstrated to reverse ICP-induced pancreatic toxicity and diabetes.
-There is also the potential that any high dose GCs will worsen hyperglycaemia and they should be used with caution in this setting, if at all (65, 90).
-It is important to emphasise to individuals, therefore, that whilst ICP-induced diabetes is a very rare side effect, it is almost certainly irreversible and will require life-long treatment. - Commencement of insulin therapy is almost always required, and therefore early/prompt referral to the specialist diabetes team is required.
+There is also the potential that any high dose GCs will worsen hyperglycaemia and they should be used with caution in this setting, if at all (59, 85).
+It is important to emphasise to patients, therefore, that whilst ICP-induced diabetes is a very rare side effect, it is almost certainly irreversible and will require life-long treatment.

+- Commencement of insulin therapy is almost always required, and therefore early/prompt referral to the specialist diabetes team is required.
 Given the risk of precipitous hyperglycaemia, urgent management of hyperglycaemia is necessary.
-Urgent hospital admission is necessary when DKA or HHS is diagnosed. - Withhold ICP if evidence of ICP-induced diabetic emergency.
-Consider restarting ICP once management for hyperglycaemia has been instigated (90).
+Urgent hospital admission is likely to be necessary when DKA or HHS is diagnosed. - Withhold ICP if evidence of ICP-induced diabetic emergency.
+Consider restarting ICP once management for hyperglycaemia has been instigated (85).